7hacker/data-structures-algorithms-in-python/README.md

 brackets.py : http://stackoverflow.com/questions/727707/finding-all-combinations-of-well-formed-brackets

+cloneBinaryTree.py : Clone a binary tree and return the root of the cloned tree

 cmd_example.py : How to build a Shell-esque Prompt interface using python

 coin.py : how many ways to make change of k, given a set of coins